openafs-contrib/afsbotcfg/README.md

 The buildbot master needs an account on the [OpenAFS Gerrit][3] to listen for Gerrit events and to report verified changes on successful builds.
 The name of the account is `buildbot`.
-Place the ssh keys for the Gerrit account in the buildbot masters `.ssh` directory under the buildbot home directory.
+Place the ssh keys for the buildbot's Gerrit account in the `.ssh` directory under the home directory of the local account running the buildbot master.
 The key file name should match the ones defined in the `master.cfg` file.

 Starting the master
 -------------------